Sophia Mangal for Veterans Today

 Such a confrontation between NATO partners clearly shows how the six-year war in Syria has turned over strategic alliances.
 The conflict between NATO countries (mostly between the U.S. and the EU from the one hand and Turkey from the other) has been brewing for a long time.
 It looks like the U.S-Turkey’s conflict can lead to an open confrontation on the ground in Syria and Iraq.

-Posted by GPD on May 12, 2017, With 2274 Reads Filed under World.
+Posted by GPD on May 12, 2017, With 2290 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.